The Australian GST Formula Explained (With Examples)

 So GST = T/11.
 QED.

-This is why the "divide by 11" shortcut is exact — it's not an approximation.
-It's the algebraic consequence of a 10% rate applied to the exclusive price.
+This is why the "divide by 11" shortcut is exact.
+It's not an approximation, but rather the algebraic consequence of a 10% rate applied to the exclusive price.

 When to Use Each Formula